BoZhuM/suffering.github.com/_posts/2013-04-05-learning-liquid-for-designers.md

     data.method_name(arg1, arg2)

-This kind of syntax is called dot notation, but you sill never see it in Liquid.
+This kind of syntax is called dot notation, but you won't see it in Liquid.

 In Liquid: